deanmtownsley/Flash-X-snia-stage/source/Simulation/SimulationMain/Sedov/tests/README.md

 __TODO__: PUDs should write this.

 #### Keywords
-Grid, Milhoja, Pseudo-UG, Cartesian/2D
+Grid, Milhoja, Pseudo-UG, Cartesian/2D, Cartesian/3D

 #### Motivation
 __TODO__: PUDs should write this.

 This test can be useful for testing and integrating Grid unit implementations because it can be run with periodic boundary conditions for short enough total simulation times.
-This is helpeful because running periodic BCs can be implemented trivially for some AMR backends and, therefore, full-featured BC functionality can effectively be ignored.
+This is helpful because running periodic BCs can be implemented trivially for some AMR backends and, therefore, full-featured BC functionality can effectively be ignored.